bekk/bekk-christmas/post/react/rebuild-static-pages-on-demand-with-incremental-static-regeneration-in-react.md

 </html>
 ```

-When the JavaScript has finally loaded the client side _rehydrates_ the existing HTML instead of overwriting it.
+When the JavaScript has finally loaded the client-side _rehydrates_ the existing HTML instead of overwriting it.
 It _takes over_ the HTML that was delivered by the server, and renders it again og the client.
 It will now behave just like any other React app.
+Operations such as navigating from one page in the app to another will render that page on the client, instead of waiting for the server to respond.

-## Static Site Generation (SSG)
+## Static Site Generation with Next

-With static site generation the initial HTML for each page you can visit in an application will be rendered at _build time_.
+Next uses a file-system based router, which means each route in the app has a corresponding file.
+This file exports the `Component` that will be rendered on that route, and can also export a set of function for data fetching if needed.

 ### Data fetching with static site generation

-WHen pages are created at build time that means all that relevant data has to be avaiable at build time as well.
-A solution to this is doing data fetching at build time!

-With Nextjs each page has the option of adding a data fetching method where you can fetch all relevant data at build time and pass it as props to the page.
+For static sites we have to fetch data at build-time.
 In Next we can do this with the combination of `getStaticProps` and `getStaticPaths`.
+These function are exported from the page file, which corresponds with a given route in our application.
+In this case we will use the path `/articles/[articleId]`, where `articleId` is a paramter in the url.

 With `getStaticPaths` you have to get all the url parameters required for a static page.
-In this case we are creating a page which renders articles, and all articles should be rendered at build time.
-The `articleId` parameter describes which article to url represents, and we have to return a list of all the articles we want rendered as static pages
+Since the url we are using has a parameter we have to return a list of all the articles we want rendered as static pages.

 ```typescript
 export const getStaticPaths: GetStaticPaths<QueryParams> = async () => {